azerothcore/azerothcore-wotlk/pull_request_template.md

 <!-- Describe in a detailed step-by-step order how to test the changes -->

 - [ ] This pull request can be tested by following the reproduction steps provided in the linked issue
 - [ ] This pull request requires further testing.
 Provide steps to test your changes.
+If it requires any specific setup e.g multiple players please specify it as well.

 1.
 2.